Stainless Steel Chimney Liners Are Durable & Long-Lasting

-- Protecting adjacent woodwork – Unlined chimneys stand the risk of igniting adjacent flammable materials within only a matter of hours.
+Unlined chimneys stand the risk of igniting adjacent flammable materials within only a matter of hours.
 This isn’t a risk you want to take!
-Any liner is better than no liner, so talk with a sweep about your options as soon as you can.
+Any liner is better than no liner, so whether you know your chimney is currently unlined or you’re not quite sure, it would be in your best interest to talk with a professional sooner rather than later – and well before you use your fireplace.

-- Keeping your masonry sturdy – Your brickwork and mortar will wear down a lot faster if your system is unlined.
-The acidic fumes and gases your system produces put a lot of wear and tear on your masonry, causing it to crumble and deteriorate.
-And the more it breaks down, the more prone you’ll be to experience carbon monoxide exposure and house fires.
+Your brickwork and mortar will wear down a lot faster if your system is unlined.
+The acidic fumes and gases naturally produced during combustion can put a lot of wear and tear on your masonry if allowed to come into direct contact, and eventually this will cause the material to crumble and deteriorate.
+And if that weren’t enough in and of itself, the more it breaks down, the higher the risk for carbon monoxide exposure and house fires.

 Is it time to reline your chimney with a new stainless steel liner?
 Call today to request an appointment from our certified, experienced, and trusted team.
 We can be reached at 636-225-3340, and we’d love to guide you through this process!